 Hire Slow Fire Fast.

 Whatever your remuneration scheme it has to return a profit quickly.
+This is because the money you previously might have spend on offices and basics should go into Marketing and Lead Generation.
 Be very choosy who you recruit and have a rigorous selection process.
 This will actually set up your job as elite and attract better quality people.
 It is so expensive to recruit, train, manage and then for new staff to produce no, or below breakeven results.
 When performance is not happening do not hesitate on getting rid of someone.
 They will demotivate others and cost you a lot of money.
 Three months absolute maximum, usually one month.

 Every Manager I have even met will absolutely hate having to let someone go.
 It is not a pleasant task.
 The problem is most procrastinate the decision rather than facing it.
 This leaves ongoing losses and disrespect in management from other sales staff and a negative sales environment which clearly tolerates low behaviour.
 You need an elite team in sales, good ones will want to be part of an elite and will leave if you tolerate below standard performance.